loader-icon

 Module 1: HMR General Awareness

-This module is dedicated to explaining the Department of Transportation (DOT) Hazardous Materials Regulations (HMR), the IATA dangerous goods regulations, and the International Maritime Dangerous Goods (IMDG) Code for the transportation of hazardous materials.
+Explain the Department of Transportation (DOT) Hazardous Materials Regulations for hazardous materials transportation.
+Outline key requirements under the IATA Dangerous Goods Regulations for air shipments.
+Describe the International Maritime Dangerous Goods (IMDG) Code for vessel transport.

 • Lesson 1: The Hazardous Materials Regulations